cortega26/polla/README.md

 5. Run the script: `python main.py`

 ## Notes

-- The script is automated to run after every draw of the lottery, which occurs three times a week: using GitHub Actions and cron the script is set to run at a specified time, ensuring that the data in the spreadsheet is always up to date.
+- The script is set up to use a specific Google Sheet and range.
+This can be adjusted in the code as necessary.
-- The script uses Chrome in headless mode (i.e. without a GUI) to load the website and retrieve the data.
+- The script is set up to run after every draw of the lottery, which occurs three times a week: using GitHub Actions and cron the script is set to run at a specified time, ensuring that the data in the spreadsheet is always up to date.
-- The `scrape_polla` function scrapes the prizes from the website using BeautifulSoup and returns a list of integers.
+- The script is set up to run in headless mode, meaning that the Chrome window will not be visible.
+This can be adjusted in the code as necessary.
-- If the sum of all prizes is zero, the script will wait for 1 hour before trying again.
-If the sum is still zero after 3 tries, the script will exit.
+- The script is set up to only scrape the prizes and update the relevant values in the Google Sheet.
+If additional information is desired, the code can be adjusted as necessary.